 A friendly amendment from Coun.
 Campbell Watt eliminated any timeline on the funding, with members of council stating that Pathways plays such an important role in the community that funding should be restored indefinitely.

 Interior Health’s CEO Susan Brown and executive director of clinical operations Carl Meadows led the decision to stop funding Pathways and bring addictions services in-house.

-Miller commented on how much Brown as the CEO combined with Meadows’ income and that more than covers the $500,00o per year budget Pathways operates in.
+Miller commented on how Brown as the CEO combined with Meadows’ income more than covers the $500,000 per year budget Pathways operates in.

 Also at Tuesday’s meeting, Pathways got a letter of support to open a day-tox outpatient withdrawal management program.
 Pathways is going to submit a proposal to Health Canada Substance Use and Addictions Program.